 Useful Information for Hiking in Tuscany and the Garfagnana Valley

-Difficulty of hikes in Garfagnana Valley
+Difficulty of the hiking trails in Tuscany and the Garfagnana Valley

 There are a variety of hikes in the Garfagnana Valley, however difficulties and lengths primarily range between 6 to 13km (3.7 to 8.1 mi), with a maximum of 500-800m (1,640-2,625 ft) in elevation gain.
 Some hiking is rather strenuous at times, with steep ascents and descents, and long climbs to the peaks.
-Because many of the trails are accessible from the villages, you can link together different routes to create multi-day hikes—camping or staying in town—through this part of Tuscany.
+Because many of the trails are accessible from the villages, you can link together different routes to create multi-day hiking trips—camping or staying in town—through this part of Tuscany.

 How to get to the Garfagnana Valley